ludij/configurable-app/README.md

 │
 ├── configs/                  # Configuration folders defining which elements/components to use │
-├── plugins/
-│   └── config-handler        # Nx executor that manages the alias-resolver tool based on config │
 └── tools/
-    └── alias-resolver        # Generated export layer to resolve elements/components aliases
+    ├── config-handler        # NX executor that manages alias-resolver tool based on config └── alias-resolver        # Generated export layer to resolve elements/components aliases
 ```